anika57/AI-Powered-Presentation-Generator/README.md

     ```
     The application will be accessible at `http://localhost:3000`.

+---

 ## 🧑‍💻 Usage Instructions

 1.  **Enter a Prompt:** In the chat input field on the left, type a topic for your presentation (e.g., "A pitch deck for a new sustainable coffee brand").
 2.  **Generate Slides:** Click **Send**.
-The API will call Gemini, and the resulting JSON will be mapped and displayed as a visual preview on the right side.
+The AI generates the content, and the resulting JSON is mapped and displayed as a visual preview on the right side.
-3.  **Review and Edit:** Review the generated slides in the preview pane.
+3.  **Review and Edit (Dynamic Editing):** To edit the slides, enter a new prompt referencing the existing content (e.g., "On slide 2, change the second bullet point to red and make it about pricing.").
+The AI will update the current slides instantly.
 4.  **Download PPTX:** Click the **Download PPTX** button in the preview header to generate and download the professionally styled file.

 ---